-As travelers, we’re constantly interacting with different people, and it can be easy to not recognize how we might be taking away from local communities or perpetuating harmful stereotypes.
+As travelers, we’re constantly interacting with different people.
+It can be easy to not recognize how we might be taking away from local communities or perpetuating harmful stereotypes.

 Being a more socially aware traveler is important because understanding and respecting other humans is important.

-There’s a lot of problematic travel media you find when trying to plan or get inspired for trips, and tbh, I’m not perfect- I’ve made a ton of mistakes too.
-So I decided to write this piece with some of the lessons I’ve learned and things I’ve observed.
+There’s a lot of problematic travel media you find when trying to plan or get inspired for trips.
+And I’m not perfect either- I’ve made a ton of mistakes while traveling too.
+So I decided to write this piece with some of the lessons I’ve learned and things I’ve seen other people do that’s a bit insensitive.

 If you want to have healthier interactions when abroad, here are five things to start doing.